tmonks/100-days-of-code/r2-log.md

 Half way there😄
 Learned about changing the order of items in Flexbox, and got the items in my navbar to rearrange on smaller screens.
 Ultimately, I think I'm going to go back to the way it was, so it didn't feel super-productive😌
 \#100DaysOfCode

+### Day 51
+R2/D51 #100DaysOfCode
+Implemented React Router for the first time so that I can add an About page and a form to my conversation starter app.
+It was way easier than I thought it'd be!
+Followed this brief, but excellent tutorial by @thenetninjauk https://www.youtube.com/watch?v=QUz3k2O3ZJU